RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - dc=mil, dc=*org0*, \[dc=*org1*\], …, \[dc=*orgN*\], \[ou=*structural_container*\], serialNumber=*UUID*

-Practice Note: The FASC-N \[PACS\] consists of 40 decimal digits that are encoded as a 25-byte binary value.
-This 25-byte binary value may be encoded directly into the pivFASC-N name type in the subject alternative name extension, but when included in the subject field the FASC-N must be encoded as a PrintableString that is at most 64 characters long.
-This policy does not mandate any particular method for encoding the FASC-N within the serial number attribute as long as the same encoding method is used for all certificates issued by a CA.
-Acceptable methods for encoding the FASC-N within the serial number attribute include encoding the 25-byte binary value as 50 bytes of ASCII HEX or encoding the 40 decimal digits as 40 bytes of ASCII decimal.

-Practice Note:
-When the UUID appears in the subjectAltName extension of a certificate, it must be encoded as a uniformResourceIdentifier as specified in Section 3 of \[RFC 4122\].
-An example of a UUID encoded as a URI, from RFC 4122, is “urn:uuid:f81d4fae-7dec-11d0-a765-00a0c91e6bf6”.
-This policy does not mandate any particular method for encoding the UUID within the serial number attribute as long as the same encoding method is used for all certificates issued by the CA and it is encoded as a PrintableString that is at most 64 characters long, however, it is recommended that the string representation from Section 3 of \[RFC 4122\] be used.
-An example would be “f81d4fae-7dec-11d0-a765-00a0c91e6bf6”.

 ### Need for Names to Be Meaningful

 The subscriber certificates issued pursuant to this CP are meaningful only if the names that appear in the certificates can be understood and used by relying parties.